 MOTO Z VERDICT

 Last year’s Moto X Style squeezed flagship specs into an affordable body.
-That approach has gone out the window for the Moto Z; it’s a pricey phone with pricey optional perks, ones that’ll set you back between S$139 and S$459 apiece.
+That approach has gone out the window for the Moto Z; it’s a pricey phone with pricey optional perks, ones that’ll set you back between US$60 (RM242) and $300 (RM1210) apiece.

 Lenovo says more Mods are coming, but right now they’re all “nice to haves” rather than must-haves.
 Even if you’re impressed by the potential of plug-in upgrades, it’s tough to justify splashing the cash when the Mods aren’t absolutely brilliant essentials.

 That leaves the OnePlus 3 pretty much unopposed as the inexpensive flagship of choice, and the Galaxy S7 stays on top at the high-end.
-If you’re thinking about spending more than S$890 on an Android phone right now, it handily tops the Moto Z in core features and overall appeal.
+If you’re thinking about spending £500+ (more than RM2800) on an Android phone right now, it handily tops the Moto Z in core features and overall appeal.